iustin/corydalis/docs/manual.md

   [installation guide](install.md))
 - start browsing either from the year, person, location or keyword view
+- or search by a combination of criteria, e.g. "Switzerland mountains 2017", showing all pictures from (guessed) country Switzerland, with (guessed) keyword "mountains", taken in the (again guessed) year 2017
 - or, browse by folder type (in the "Curate library" section)

-Once you open a folder, click on the thumbnail of any picture to start browsing from it.
+Once you open a folder, click on the thumbnail of any picture to start viewing from it.
 The controls are:

 - left/right (keyboard keys, or swipe for touchscreens): move backward (previous) and forward (next) in the list of pictures; this switches